josephg/editing-traces/sequential_traces/README.md

 # Single user editing traces

-This folder contains a set of single user editing traces.
-These are all real editing traces where a single user typed into a text document, and every editing event they made in the document was recorded.
+This folder contains a set of simple, sequential text editing traces from real editing sessions.
+In each of these recorded traces, every editing event a user made in the document was recorded.

+Most of these editing traces come from a single user typing.
+This folder also contains linearized (flattened) copies of the concurrent editing traces, where all editing positions have been transformed such that they can be applied in order into a text document to produce the correct result.

 These editing traces used to live in the root directory of this repository.